nextstrain/nextclade/docs/Algorithm.md

 Mismatches are noted and later reported as mutations: in case the nucleotide has changed to `-` (a "gap", meaning that the nucleotide was present in reference sequence, but is not present in the query sequence), a nucleotide deletion is reported, otherwise a nucleotide substitution (for example a change from `A` to `G`).

-Nextclade also gathers and reports other usful statistics, such as all contiguous ranges of `N` (missing) and non-ACGTN (ambiguous) nucleotides, as well as total numbers of substitutions, deletions, missing and ambiguous nucleotides.
+Nextclade also gathers and reports other useful statistics, such as all contiguous ranges of `N` (missing) and non-ACGTN (ambiguous) nucleotides, as well as total numbers of substitutions, deletions, missing and ambiguous nucleotides.

 ### 4. Aminoacid mutation calling and statistics